Thing (comics): Civil War/The Initiative

-Initially in the 2006 storyline "Civil War", Ben is a reluctant member of the pro-registration side of the controversy over the 2006 Superhuman Registration Act (SHRA), until he witnesses a battle on Yancy Street in which Captain America's forces try to rescue captured allies held by Iron Man's forces.
+Initially in the 2006 storyline "Civil War", Ben is a reluctant member of the pro-registration side of the controversy over the Superhuman Registration Act (SHRA), until he witnesses a battle on Yancy Street in which Captain America's forces try to rescue captured allies held by Iron Man's forces.
 The Fantastic Four's foes the Mad Thinker and the Puppet Master try to escalate the battle, using a mind-controlled Yancy Streeter to deliver a bomb.
 The young man dies and the Thing verbally blasts both sides for not caring about the civilians caught in the conflict.
 He announces that, while he thinks the registration is wrong, he is also not going to fight the government and is thus leaving the country for France.
-While in France, he meets Les Héros de Paris (The Heroes of Paris).
+While in France, he meets Les Héros de Paris ("The Heroes of Paris").

 Ben returns to New York as both sides of the SHRA battle in the city.
 Indifferent to choosing sides, Ben focuses on protecting civilians from harm.

 In Fantastic Four #543 (March 2007), Ben celebrates the Fantastic Four's 11th anniversary along with the Human Torch, and latecomers Reed and Sue.
-The aftermath of the Civil War is still being felt in this issue, as Ben and Johnny (and even Franklin) consider the future of the team and Reed and Sue's marriage.
-When Reed and Sue arrive near issue's end, they announce that they are taking a break from the team and have found two replacement members: the Black Panther, and Storm of the X-Men.
+The aftermath of the Civil War is still being felt in this issue, as Ben and Johnny (and even Franklin Richards) consider the future of the team and Reed and Sue's marriage.
+When Reed and Sue arrive near the issue's end, they announce that they are taking a break from the team and have found two replacement members: the Black Panther, and Storm of the X-Men.
 The title of the story in this issue is a quote from Ben, "Come on, Suzie, don't leave us hangin'."

 Ben Grimm served as one of the pallbearers at the memorial service for Captain America, along with Tony Stark, Ms. Marvel, Rick Jones, T'Challa and Sam Wilson.

 Ben has been identified as Number 53 of the 142 registered superheroes who appear on the cover of the comic book Avengers: The Initiative #1.

 "World War Hulk"

 Ben once again tries to take on the Hulk within the events of the 2007 storyline "World War Hulk" to buy Reed Richards the time he needs to complete his plans for the Hulk.
 Ben gives his best shots, but the Hulk takes his punches without slowing down.
 The Hulk proceeds to knock out Ben by punching both sides of his head simultaneously.
 He is later seen captive in Madison Square Garden, which the Hulk has turned into a gladiatorial arena, with an obedience disk fitted on him.

 Released from his imprisonment, Ben, Spider-Man, and Luke Cage attack the Warbound, with Ben fighting Korg.
-Their battle is brought to an abrupt end when Hiroim repairs the damage to Manhattan Island, drawing the energy to do so from Ben and Korg.
+Their battle is brought to an abrupt end when Hiroim repairs the damage to Manhattan Island, drawing energy from Ben and Korg to do so.